 Food composition refers to 100 grams of edible matter, except for alcoholic beverages where the composition is given per 100 millilitres.

-The coding, texts and the symbology reported in the food tables has partly changed from BDA98 to BDA08 and BDA15.
+The coding, texts and the symbology reported in the food tables has partly changed from BDA98 to BDA08, BDA15 and BDA22.
 For a correct comprehension and use of data, besides each of the following explanations, all the changes were reported.
 We apologize for any possible omission.

-Each food item is presented on a single form, where the following information is reported.
+Each food item is presented on a single form, also in printable format, where the following information is reported.

 Food code: this is a numerical code, unique for each food items present in the BDA